 There are many reasons any sensible commercial property investment syndicate has a reserve fund.
 Here are three of them.

-It might not happen in the first month, or even first year, but eventually a time comes when you’re commercial property investment needs a top up.
+It might not happen in the first month, or even first year, but eventually a time comes when your commercial property investment needs a top-up.
 That’s why we believe it’s wise to shield returns from threat by maintaining a reserve fund.

 Perhaps you need to finance a new air conditioning unit or maybe it’s to fill the monetary rabbit hole of a vacating tenant.
 We take a strong stance to investor returns and have listened to our investors’ demand for consistency and regularity.
 We have also learnt from our earlier syndications which had limited reserves.
 From these experiences we’ve developed an ethos of providing investors with regular cheques in the bank, rather than continually asking them to put their hand in their pockets to chip in for these sorts of expenses.